Multiple sclerosis: Cerebrospinal fluid (lumbar puncture)

+The measurement of oligoclonal bands requires specialists labs; it is easier to measure kFLC.
+These two biomarkers are not only elevated in MS, but also to a lesser extent in other diseases including NMOSD.
+They can be used instead of dissemination in time to diagnose MS where dissemination in space is demonstrated.

 Differential diagnosis

 Several diseases present similarly to MS. Medical professionals use a patient's specific presentation, history, and exam findings to make an individualized differential.
 Red flags are findings that suggest an alternate diagnosis, although they do not rule out MS. Red flags include a patient younger than 15 or older than 60, less than 24 hours of symptoms, involvement of multiple cranial nerves, involvement of organs outside of the nervous system, and atypical lab and exam findings.

 In an emergency setting, it is important to rule out a stroke or bleeding in the brain.
 Intractable vomiting, severe optic neuritis, or bilateral optic neuritis raises suspicion for neuromyelitis optica spectrum disorder (NMOSD).
 Infectious diseases that may look similar to multiple sclerosis include HIV, Lyme disease, and syphilis.
 Autoimmune diseases include neurosarcoidosis, lupus, Guillain-Barré syndrome, acute disseminated encephalomyelitis, and Behçet's disease.
-Psychiatric conditions such as anxiety or conversion disorder may also present in a similar way.
+Psychiatric conditions such as anxiety may also present in a similar way.
 Other rare diseases on the differential include CNS lymphoma, congenital leukodystrophies, and anti-MOG-associated myelitis.

 Types and variants

 MS progression types.
 From bottom to top: RRMS, PPMS, SPMS.

-Several phenotypes (commonly termed "types"), or patterns of progression, have been described.
-Phenotypes use the past course of the disease in an attempt to predict the future course.
-They are important not only for prognosis but also for treatment decisions.

-The International Advisory Committee on Clinical Trials of MS describes four types of MS (revised in 2013) in what is known as the Lublin classification: